Outcome statement

 This needs to be a key part of how you evaluate quality and care outcomes (Outcome 2.3).

 If you find any issues or ways you can improve through your reviews and assessments, you need to address them.
 If things go wrong, be open about it.
-Share what went wrong with workers, older people, their family and carers (Outcome 2.3).
+Share what went wrong with workers, older people, their supporters and others they may want to involve, such as family and carers (Outcome 2.3).
 Put in place strategies to mitigate the risk of things going wrong again.

 The guidance on Outcome 2.3 has more information on monitoring the quality system.